reframejs/reframe/docs/overview.template.md

 You can build a React web app with **no build configuration** and **no server configuration**.
 **All you need to create a web app is one React component and one page config per page.**
 But **everything is customizable**, if you need to.
-You can customize the transpiling & bundling, the server, the browser entry, the Node.js entry, etc.
+For example, you can customize the transpiling & bundling, the server, the browser entry, the Node.js entry, etc.

 By defining page configs you can easily create: